Flexible monthly business insurance

-Driven by a desire to put mental health on the business agenda, Unmind launched its wellbeing platform in June this year.
-With a number of leading brands already signed up, founder Dr Nick Taylor, tells us why everybody should be taking care of their mental health - not least startup founders.
+Driven by a desire to put mental health on the business agenda, Unmind has established itself as a leading digital workplace mental health platform.
+With a number of leading brands signed up, founder Dr Nick Taylor tells us why everybody should be taking care of their mental health - not least startup founders.

 Mental health problems are the leading cause of absenteeism and presenteeism in the workplace.
 If people are struggling with their mental health it will impact on their ability to engage and get the most out of their work and their job.

-Is mental health on the rise or are we just talking about it more?
+Are mental health concerns on the rise or are we just talking about it more?

 Potentially it's both.
 I think that we are talking about it more which is very positive.
 The stigma is starting to go and more and more people are sharing their own experiences, which is an amazing trend.
 It will lead to it being OK to discuss it in public in the same way that physical health is.
 Hopefully this will result in more people receiving the professional support they need rather than living in silence.